A Warcraft Movie Directed by Christopher Nolan?

 In terms of critic success, Warcraft received a score of 32 on Metacritic and a score of 28 on Rotten Tomatoes; overall, it received mostly negative reviews initially.
 But as more people saw it, mixed and good reviews started to pour in and eventually, it reached a 7.0 rating on IMDB (by over 180k voters) and 71% on Rotten Tomatoes (by over 55k users).
 In other words, even though the initial reviews the movie received were mostly negative, a lot of people gave it an average 7 out of 10 after watching it, and possibly many people who would have liked it didn't go to see it due to the negative reviews.

-So, considering the US box office failure whereas becoming the most grossing video game adaptation; considering the low critic scores whereas receiving mostly positive feedback from the community, was Duncan Jones a wrong choice to direct the Warcraft movie?
+So, considering the US box office failure whereas becoming the top grossing video game adaptation of all times; considering the low critic scores whereas receiving mostly positive feedback from the viewers, was Duncan Jones a wrong choice to direct the Warcraft movie?

 Why I Want a Warcraft Movie Directed by Christopher Nolan?